Audi A6: Engines

 All variants are offered in mild hybrid engines as standard, which include a 48-volt MHEV system.

 Transmission

-All variants can come with either a 7-speed S-Tronic DCT and 8-speed "Tiptronic" automatic.
+All variants can come with either a 7-speed S-Tronic DCT or an 8-speed "Tiptronic" automatic.

 Markets

 North America

 The 2019 Audi A6 Sedan made its North American debut at the 2018 New York International Auto Show.
-At that time, Audi had stated that the A6 Avant will not be sold in the United States, however the new RS6 Avant will be sold in the US for the first time in 2020.
-The A6 allroad is also on sale for the first time in the United States and Canada for the first time since 2005.
+At that time, Audi had stated that the A6 Avant would not be sold in the United States, however the RS6 Avant was sold from the 2020 model year.
+The A6 allroad was also sold in the United States and Canada since 2020.